-Empanadas are a quick handheld snack or light dinner, and homemade dough makes all the difference in taste!
+Empanadas are a quick handheld snack or light dinner, and this flaky homemade dough makes all the difference in taste!

-This was my first time making empanadas from scratch, so I searched online for some direction.
-I stumbled on this recipe from Epicurious, which I adapted for my own recipe.
+I stumbled on an empanada dough recipe from Epicurious, which I adapted for my own recipe.
 It’s buttery and super flaky—the perfect vehicle for any filling you choose!

-The process is really similar to making pie dough.
-Here’s how to make empanada dough:
+The process is very similar to making pie dough.
+Here’s how to do it:

 Mix together 1 egg, ⅓ cup ice water, and 1 tablespoon of vinegar.
 Add to the food processor and pulse 6–8 times.
 The dough will look a combination of sandy and/or shaggy—this is a good thing!